 Pros

-- Myoko Akakura (the combined Akakura Onsen Ski Resort and Akakura Kanko) is the largest ski area of the Myoko Kogen ski resorts.
+- Myoko Akakura (the combined Akakura Onsen Ski Resort and Akakura Kanko Ski Resort) is the largest ski area of the Myoko Kogen ski resorts.

 - There aren’t that many Japanese ski resorts with a proper village and Akakura Onsen is the largest and the only “real” village of Myoko Kogen.
 The Akakura Onsen village also has the most restaurants and bars of the Myoko Kogen villages.